WillSams/example-deportivo-carolina/README.md

 ```bash
 serverless deploy --stage ENVIRONMENT
 ```

 Also, deployments to staging will occur when PRs are merged into master.
 Take a look at the [GitHub action](.github/workflows/deploy.staging.yml) to see how this is done.

+## Clubs File Importer

+The clubs file importer is a AWS SQS Lambda that can be used to import soccer clubs from JSON files.
+To learn more about the teams importer, view the [README](./packages/importer/README.md).

 ## TODO